jlmelville/smallvis/docs/spectral.md

 ### Scaling the Eigenvectors

 Eigenvectors aren't defined to have any particular length.
-Different software will return the eigenvectors with different lengths, so you will need to make a decision about their length.
-The Laplacian Eigenmaps literature often refers to the smallest eigenvector $v_{rw,1}$ as a vector of 1s, so you could do that.
-The actual length will then depend on the dimensions of your matrices.
-The other obvious choice is to scale all the vectors to unit length.
+Different software will return the eigenvectors with different lengths, but once we use their entries as coordinates, we need to choose the lengths consistently.
+The normalizations for Laplacian Eigenmaps and diffusion distances are given below.

-Because of the relationship between the eigenvectors of $L_{rw}$ and $L_{sym}$ described above, if you go with all 1s for $L_{rw}$ then the smallest eigenvector of $L_{sym}$ is $D^{1/2}\mathbf{1}$.
+Because of the relationship between the eigenvectors of $L_{rw}$ and $L_{sym}$ described above, if we scale the smallest eigenvector of $L_{rw}$ to all 1s, then the corresponding eigenvector of
+$L_{sym}$ is $D^{1/2}\mathbf{1}$.
 Knowing this may have some practical value: most eigenvector software routines let you supply a guess for at least one of the eigenvectors so this is an easy choice involving numbers you already have to hand.